OWMC/palindrome/README.md

-# Palindrome
+# Roman Numeral Converter
 ================

-An app that returns a palindrome.
+An app that converts numbers to Roman numerals.

 ## Requirements